Prompting GPT-3 To Be Reliable

-\paragraph{Results} Table~\ref{tab:robustness} and Table~\ref{tab:spurious_small} compare supervised RoBERTa~\citep{Liu2019RoBERTaAR} and BERT~\citep{BERT} models trained on the source domain datasets or the clean training data with GPT-3 that uses examples sampled from the same training data as in the supervised models.~\footnote{For MRQA and AdvGLUE, we report the average performance across all datasets and report the individual dataset performance in Appendix~\ref{sec:generalization_additional}.
-For Contrast Set, we show results on the BoolQ subset in the main paper and present results for other subsets in Appendix~\ref{sec:generalization_additional}, which gives the same conclusion that GPT-3 is more robust than supervised models.} GPT-3 achieves higher accuracy on the OOD tests even when it is slightly worse on the in-domain test sets than the supervised baselines, leading to smaller generalization gaps.
+\paragraph{Results} Table~\ref{tab:robustness} and Table~\ref{tab:spurious_small} compare supervised RoBERTa~\citep{Liu2019RoBERTaAR} and BERT~\citep{Devlin2019BERTPO} models trained on the source domain datasets or the clean training data with GPT-3 that uses examples sampled from the same training data as in the supervised models.~\footnote{For Contrast Set, we show results on the BoolQ subset in the main paper and present results for other subsets in Table~\ref{tab:contrast_sets_full}, which gives the same conclusion that GPT-3 is more robust than supervised models.} GPT-3 achieves higher accuracy on the OOD tests even when it is slightly worse on the in-domain test sets than the supervised baselines, leading to smaller generalization gaps.
 This shows that prompting GPT-3 can be more robust than supervised finetuning of smaller-scale language models.
 Surprisingly, we compare using demo examples sampled from the source domains versus target domains on MRQA, and both prompting methods give the same OOD generalization results, indicating that GPT-3 prompts can directly generalize to OOD test sets where the test examples are from a different distribution than the prompt demo distribution, possibly because the role of demonstration examples is more in specifying the task rather than informing the input distribution~\citep{Min2022RethinkingTR}.

 \paragraph{Takeaway} ($i$) Few-shot prompting of GPT-3 is more robust than supervised models such as finetuned BERT and RoBERTa, under all three settings (domain shift, perturbations, spurious correlation). ($ii$) Using randomly sampled demos from the source datasets is a simple but strong baseline, in fact, it performs the same as using demos sampled from the target distributions.